dst-ws22/website/docs/project-description.md

 The introduction section includes

 -   an introduction to the subject matter you're investigating
--   the motivation for your research question (citing any relevant literature)
+-   the motivation for your question (citing any relevant literature)
--   the general research question you wish to explore
+-   the general (research) question you wish to explore
 -   your hypotheses regarding the research question of interest.

 ### Data description